 Grandpa.
 They weren’t actually my grandparents, but that’s how I thought of them.

 Otto died when I was just a boy, but I still remember his “soup strainer” mustache.
 That might have been because my father told me he always tried to take communion from the common cup before Grandpa Weingarten with his big mustache.
 Grandma Weingarten spent her last years in a nursing home at Hayward, where Jerri and I visited her a few times.
-She always seemed like a grandmother to me.
+She was still a grandmother to me.

 One reason why she seemed grandmotherly is that she treated my mother like a daughter.
 Mostly, she listened to Mom’s problems as a young wife and gave what I assume turned out to be good advice, since she and my father lived to celebrate their fiftieth wedding anniversary.
 However, Grandma Weingarten was indirectly responsible for the first really big fight that my parents had.
 I was too young to remember it, but Mom told all of us kids the story many times, and Dad confirmed her account: “She was really mad,” he would say, and grin.
 After a few years, even Mom thought it was a little funny.